qd-cae/qd-cae-python/README.md

 For more details, look into the helper files.

-# Installation

-If possible, use the pre-compiled python-wheels in the dist folder and install with pip.
-The wheel is always compiled with FEMZIP support.
-For compiling the code yourself, the library needs Boost.

 # Compilation

 If one wants to compile the code himself, register your boost directory in the top of the setup script.
 If one want's to compile with femzip support, the link libraries need to be downloaded from the official website from SIDACT.

-In case one wants to use it for another C++ application, the source code may also be compiled without the python2 wrapper.
+In case one wants to use it for another C++ application, the source code may also be compiled without the python wrapper.
 CMake is recommended in that case.

 # License